-Despite of the fact, such companies like SAP and Oracle, regularly release security updates in their products, they still are a subject for attacks, pointed on architectural vulnerabilities and configuration errors.
-In the report of Alexander Polyakov, and Head of DSecRG, the attention was paid to the architectural vulnerabilities of the listed systems, different methods of exploitation of these vulnerabilities were shown.
+Despite of the fact that companies like SAP and Oracle regularly release security updates in their products, they still are a subject for attacks, pointed on architectural vulnerabilities and configuration errors.
+In the report of Alexander Polyakov, CTO at ERPScan, the attention was paid to the architectural vulnerabilities of the listed systems, different methods of exploitation of these vulnerabilities were shown.
 Given vulnerabilities in the majority are hard to patch, and it entails the possibility of their exploitation in future.

 Very few administrators of SAP-systems install updates regularly, and extremely few people who deeply understand technical details of ERP-systems, in the best limiting by SOD problems.
 That is why we see insecurely configured systems as the result of security assessments